 My programmes include nutritional therapy help you include nutritionally dense food to maintain health

 Hypno-Band Virtual Gastric Band

 As its name suggests, this involves convincing your subconscious mind that you have had a gastric band fitted to your stomach, but without the surgery.
 This results in you being unable to eat large amounts of food at mealtimes.

-It is a six session programme that includes 3 hypnotic inductions as mp3 files for you to use in the comfort of your own home plus nutrition guidance.
+It is a four session programme that includes 3 hypnotic inductions as mp3 files for you to use in the comfort of your own home plus nutrition guidance.

 Weight, Hypnotherapy & You (WHY)